 Courses up through Level 5 each have 36 lessons, and each lesson should take one week.
 Each lesson begins with a two-page story followed by an exercise.
 Each of the following four days has an exercise that consists of varying lesson components such as instruction, practice problems, puzzles, drawings, projects, and other lesson activities.
 Level 6 has 22 lessons with varying numbers of exercises per lesson, but it should still take about 36 weeks to complete.

 While MLFLE generally teaches one concept at a time in a mastery fashion, it continually reviews previously taught concepts.
 In addition, the last six lessons in each book up through Level 5 review concepts taught throughout each course.
-If you want additional practice and review, you can use the optional Practice Makes Perfect books that are available for the first four levels.
-The books are each about 175 pages in length.
-(Practice Makes Perfect 5 should be available by 2023.)
-These books are printed very attractively in full-color, and there's lots of variety in both the exercises and the formats in which they are presented.
+If you want additional practice and review, you can use the optional Practice Makes Perfect books that are available for each level.
+The books are each about 175 pages in length, are printed very attractively in full-color, and feature lots of variety in both the exercises and the formats in which they are presented.
 They might be used alongside an MLFLE course or over the summer.

 Summary